 - resource efficiency,

 - energy source,

 - products and services,

 - markets, and

-- resilience.
+- resilience

 As an energy infrastructure company, we recognize and expect that future energy demand will continue to be met in part by a growing proportion of renewable energy sources.
-Today, the world still relies on traditional fuels for most of its energy needs.
-While delivering access to the secure energy the world requires, we pursue opportunities that also benefit the global effort to address climate change.
+Today, the world still relies on traditional fuels for most of its energy and material needs.
+We expect this energy transition, like energy transitions in the past, to take considerable time.
+Past transitions have occurred not by eliminating existing sources of energy, but by adding new energy sources to meet growing demand.
+While delivering access to the secure energy the world requires in order to increase GDP and the standard of living for a growing population, we pursue opportunities that also benefit the global effort to address climate change.
 Specifically, we are:

-- expanding our natural gas transmission and storage business to maintain energy reliability while facilitating greater renewable penetration in the power sector and supporting our LNG customers; - pursuing opportunities internally and within the industry to reduce emissions by increasing efficiency along our and our customers' value chains; and - exploring new low carbon technologies and business models.
+- expanding our natural gas transmission and storage business to maintain energy reliability while facilitating greater renewable penetration in the power sector and supporting our LNG customers; - pursuing opportunities internally and within the industry to reduce emissions by increasing efficiency along our and our customers' value chains; and - exploring new lower carbon technologies and business models.

-In February 2021, we established our energy transition ventures group to identify, analyze and pursue commercial opportunities emerging from the transition to lower carbon energy.
-This group focuses on customer outreach and business development activities in pursuit of those new ventures, including services like carbon capture and sequestration, RNG capture, blue and green hydrogen production, renewable power generation, electric transmission, and renewable diesel production.
+Our energy transition ventures group identifies, analyzes and pursues commercial opportunities emerging from the transition to lower carbon energy.
+This group focuses on customer outreach and business development activities in pursuit of those new ventures, including services like CCUS, RNG production, blue and green hydrogen production or transportation, renewable power generation, electric transmission, and renewable diesel production.
 As always, we will remain disciplined and focused on appropriate returns when evaluating investment opportunities in these new ventures.
-Our energy transition venture group's first acquisition was Kinetrex Energy, discussed in Section 2.3.1 Transition Risk Analysis of the TCFD Report.